survivejs/webpack-book/manuscript/understanding_loaders/04_writing_loaders.md

 Writing loaders is fun in sense that they describe transformations from a format to another.
 Often you can figure out how to achieve something specific by either studying either the API documentation or the existing loaders.

-I recommend writing at least basic tests and a small demo to document your assumptions.
+I recommend writing at least basic tests and a small example to document your assumptions.
 Loader development fits this type of thinking very well.